 The hot rocky body remained unvisited for over thirty years.
 On August 3, 2004, NASA launched the Mercury Surface, Space Environment, Geochemistry, and Ranging (MESSENGER) mission to the planet.
 MESSENGER performed a flyby of Earth and two of Venus before reaching Mercury on January 14, 2008, a voyage of nearly three and a half years.

 The European Space Agency and the Japan Aerospace Agency plan to send a joint mission to Mercury known as BepiColombo.
-Scheduled to launch on August 15, 2015, the craft will flyby Earth once and Venus twice to arrive at Mercury in January of 2022, having traveled in space for nearly six and a half years.
+Scheduled to launch in 2018, the craft will flyby Earth once and Venus twice to arrive at Mercury in late 2024, having traveled in space for nearly six and a half years.